Northern Territory, Australia

 Vista’s 100% owned Mt Todd gold project is positioned to be one of Australia’s largest and lowest cost new gold producers.
 Located in Northern Territory, Australia (approximately 250 kilometers southeast of Darwin), Mt Todd contains more than 7.8 million ounces gold resources (measured and indicated categories) with significant deposit and district exploration expansion potential.

-Since acquiring the project in 2006 and completing a preliminary feasibility study in 2013, Vista has obtained approvals of the Northern Territory environmental impact statement and the federal environmental authorization and completed metallurgical testing/process area optimizations to reduce capital/operating costs and improve gold production.
+Since acquiring the project in 2006 and completing a preliminary feasibility study in 2013, Vista has received approval of its Mining Management Plan (similar to a mine operating permit in North America), obtained approvals of the Northern Territory environmental impact statement and the federal environmental authorization, and completed metallurgical testing/process area optimizations to reduce capital/operating costs and improve gold production.
 The results of these improvements at the current gold price and foreign exchange rate are reflected in the updated preliminary feasibility study, with an effective date of September 10, 2019, an issue date of October 7, 2019, and as amended September 22, 2020.

 Mt Todd is a “brownfield development” project with significant existing infrastructure including paved access from the major transportation corridor, a natural gas pipeline to site for future power generation, medium-tension power lines for present power needs, a fresh water reservoir, tailings impoundment facility, and readily available labor and technical personnel.
 These factors, coupled with the considerable amount of feasibility-level engineering already completed, provide an outstanding platform from which to launch the completion of a final feasibility study and position the project for expedited development.